Crime victims may get fewer services as federal aid drops. States weigh how to help.

 “If the feds are not going to provide the money, then the state needs to do it.”

 The post Crime victims may get fewer services as federal aid drops.
-States weigh how to help. appeared first on Louisiana Illuminator.
+States weigh how to help. appeared first on New Hampshire Bulletin.